NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## The Arrival Marker

-Now copy the `departure` option declaration to a new `arrival` option in `marker.nix`, to complete the initial path implementation:
+Copy the `departure` option declaration to a new `arrival` option in `marker.nix`, to complete the initial path implementation:

 ```diff
 # marker.nix